carlosccb/Machine-Learning-Regression-and-Classification-Methods-for-Fog-Events-Prediction/README.md

 The code for this publication are _Python_ and _R_ scripts included in [/src](/src).
 Under that directory, more folders are included.
 Each one contains the code related to the name of the folder.
 It's pretty self explanatory.

 The scripts used to run the experiments and obtain the final predictions and metrics are in [/src/exps](/src/exps/).
-To clean and treat the data [/src/Data](/src/Data).
+To clean and process the data [/src/Data](/src/Data).

 Jupyter notebooks were used for the EDA stage and for some comparisons during the research process, and are a minimal part of the code (even if the percentage bar on the right says otherwise, but that's intrinsic to jupyter notebook).